 The Golestan Fellowship is aimed at researchers from the medical or biological sciences.
 The Golestan Fellowship call for the academic year 2025-26 will be open from 15 January to 18 March 12:00 (noon) CET 2024.

 About the Golestan Fellowship

-- The fellowship is for non-Dutch scholars carrying out research in the medical or biological sciences that is related to clinical psychiatry, clinical psychology or developmental psychology.
+- The fellowship is for preferably non-Dutch scholars carrying out research in the medical or biological sciences.

 Application and Selection

-- The Board of the Golestan Foundation, the Swiss Academy of Medical Sciences in consultation with the Director of NIAS select the Golestan Fellow.
+- The Board of the Golestan Foundation selects the Golestan Fellows in consultation with the Director of NIAS.

 - The candidates for a Golestan Fellowship will be informed of the outcome of the selection procedure in early May 2024.